sjoerdk/anonapi/docs/usage.rst

 -----------------------
 The CLI saves server locations locally for easy access.
 To add a server follow these steps:

 First Find the url of an IDIS anonymization web API.
-An overview of servers without the radboudumc can found `here <https://repos.diagnijmegen.nl/trac/wiki/IDIS_web_API#servers>`_.
+An overview of servers within the radboudumc can be found `here <https://repos.diagnijmegen.nl/trac/wiki/IDIS_web_API#servers>`_.

 Lets say the server address is https://anonapi.org/server1. you can now add this server as 'server1':